Acadia’s Schoodic Peninsula Things To Do: A Complete Guide

 Taking the Ferry to Schoodic Peninsula

-If you want to go by boat across Frenchman Bay to Schoodic Peninsula, you can opt to travel by Ferry!
-Bar Harbor to Winter Harbor on the Downeast Wind Jammer (Bay Harbor Ferry).
-Tickets are sold as one-way tickets. $18 dollars for an adult and $14 for a child, each way.
-The Ferry runs during Peak Season and can be booked online.
+If you want to go by boat across Frenchman Bay to Schoodic Peninsula, you can opt to travel by ferry from Bar Harbor to Winter Harbor on the Downeast Wind Jammer (Bay Harbor Ferry).

 There used to be another option, the Schoodic Ferry, but at this time this ferry is no longer providing service.